jalanb/ZatSo/zatso/speech/the_parts_of_englishy_speech.md

 A pronoun is a word used in place of a noun.
 A pronoun is usually substituted for a specific noun, which is called its antecedent.
 In the sentence above, the antecedent for the pronoun she is the girl.
 Pronouns are further defined by type: personal pronouns refer to specific persons or things; possessive pronouns indicate ownership; reflexive pronouns are used to emphasize another noun or pronoun; relative pronouns introduce a subordinate clause; and demonstrative pronouns identify, point to, or refer to nouns.

 The young girl brought me a very long letter from the teacher, and then `she` quickly disappeared.
 Oh my!

-See the TIP Sheet on "Pronouns" for further information.

 ## VERB